Insights Corporate Tax

 Taxable-person revenue at or above which a master file and local file become required — the parallel threshold to AED 3.15bn of consolidated MNE group revenue

 The reason this rule exists is the same everywhere in the world it appears: without it, groups could quietly move profit from a higher-tax entity to a lower-tax one simply by adjusting the prices they charge each other internally.
 The arm’s-length principle closes that door by insisting internal prices be tested against what the market would bear.
 The UAE has aligned its approach with the international consensus on this, which is why the language of master files, local files and benchmarking will feel familiar to anyone who has met these rules in another jurisdiction.
+In practice the UAE transfer pricing guidelines track the OECD Transfer Pricing Guidelines closely, so a group that already runs a policy for another country is usually adapting an existing framework rather than inventing one.

 The arm’s-length principle, in practice